 Once you've created your widget, follow the appropriate steps below to add it to your website.

 Showit allows you to add your widget by using the Embed HTML Code widget.
 This is quite awesome, no editors to configure and you have full control over where you want to put it as well as the size of the displayed widget.
-The areas where you can add your contents (any content, not only your SnapWidget) are called a canvas.
-Standard naming of the canvasses on the Home (Landing) page in Showit are Header, Hero, Intro, About, Galleries, Contact, Follow and Footer.
-You can add the Embed HTML Code widget to any of these canvasses, some make more sense than others.
+The areas where you can add your content (any content, not only your SnapWidget) are called a canvas.
+Standard naming of the canvases on the Home (Landing) page in Showit are:

 Showit also allows you to do a specific setup for both Mobile and Desktop displays (we will get to that during the tutorial).